IBM/data-pre-processing-with-pywren/README.md

 ![ml-creds](doc/source/images/watson-ml-creds.png)

-Once completed, take note of the WML credentials, as you will need to enter them when executing the notebook in Watson Studio:
+Once completed, take note of the Watson Machine Learning credentials, as you will need to enter them when executing the notebook in Watson Studio:

 ## 3. Create an IBM Cloud Functions service